Anonymous-988/GetiT-Marketplace/README.md

 Action Items:

 1. Need to fix routes - fixed
-2. Need to update Event Card with proper image URLs - need to work on
+2. Need to update Event Card with proper image URLs - fixed
 3. Update design issue on the pages using Tailwind - fixed
 4. Update Stripe links - fixed